singaround/songbook/songs/Three-Score-And-Ten.md

 _And it's three score and ten
 Boys and men were lost from Grimsby town
-From yarmouth down to Scarborough
+From Yarmouth down to Scarborough
 Many hundreds more were drowned
 Our herring craft, our Trawlers
 Our fishing Smacks, as well